Ensembl/ensembl-hive/docs/quickstart/tips.rst

 Creating a configuration file
 =============================

-This has been implemented on the dev/hive_master branch.
-But it will be change for all the pipelines as we need to have a base config whith helper methods like creating lsf requirements.
 Your config should inherit from ``Bio::EnsEMBL::Analysis::Hive::Config::HiveBaseConfig_conf`` which inherits from ``HiveGeneric_conf``.
 Of course in few cases like pipeline which does not use Ensembl APIs such as the UniProt database creation pipeline, your config will inherit from ``HiveGeneric_conf``.

 Parameters and methods in the base config
 -----------------------------------------